National Home Energy Rating

 The NHER scale for new build dwellings runs from 0 to 20, with 20 being best.
-It uses different criteria than the Standard Assessment Procedure (SAP) rating.
+It uses different criteria than the SAP rating.
 The NHER rating takes into account the local environment and the effect it has on the building's energy rating.
 The NHER calculates the costs of space and water heating, but adds cooking, lights and appliances to give a comprehensive picture of energy usage in the home.

 An average dwelling in England would currently score between 4.5 and 5.5 on the NHER scale.
 A gas-heated masonry semi meeting current United Kingdom Part L1 Building Regulations would score approximately NHER 10.
 A dwelling with an NHER rating of 20 achieves zero CO2 emissions along with zero net running costs.